Marni is tired of her husband's philandering but treats him to dinner at home.

 "Gargh!
 Hunh!
 Unh!"

 “Anyway, Sheila had dinner at the Outback on 15th street and paid with my credit card and left a big tip, so all the wait staff will remember that I was there.
 Alibi, and all that.
-Not bad for a stupid broad, I'd say."
+Not bad for a stupid bitch, I'd say."

 “It will be such a shock to come home and find you've killed yourself.
 Good-bye, Shel.”